elastic/elastic-package/docs/howto/pipeline_testing.md

 }
 ```

 It's possible to generate the expected test results from the output of the Simulate API.
-To do so, use the `-generate` switch:
+To do so, use the `--generate` switch:

 ```
 elastic-package test pipeline --generate